azavea/osmesa/README.md

 cd src

 # build the jar we'll be submitting to spark
-sbt "project analytics" assembly
+sbt "project apps" assembly

 # submit the streaming application to spark for process management
 spark-submit \
-  --class osmesa.analytics.oneoffs.ChangeStreamProcessor \
+  --class osmesa.apps.streaming.ChangeStreamProcessor \
-  ./analytics/target/scala-2.11/osmesa-analytics.jar \
+  ./apps/target/scala-2.11/osmesa-apps.jar \
   --start-sequence 1
 ```

 ## Deployment

 Utilities are provided in the [deployment directory](deployment) to bring
-up cluster and enable you to push the OSMesa jar to that cluster.
+up cluster and enable you to push the OSMesa apps jar to that cluster.
 The
 spawned EMR cluster comes with Apache Zeppelin enabled, which allows
 jars to be registered/loaded for a console-like experience similar to
 Jupyter or IPython notebooks but which will execute spark jobs across the